 1. Diwali:

 Diwali, also known as Deepavali, is unquestionably one of India’s biggest and most famous festival celebrations of the year.
 It is a five-day festival commemorating many Hindu mythologies, such as Lord Rama’s homecoming from exile, goddess Laxmi’s birthday, Lord Krishna’s victory over Narakasura, and goddess Kali’s, the destroyer of bad forces.
 These legends reflect the strength of deity, prosperity, and victory against evil.
-The celebrations involve people lighting diyas and candles in their homes, attending family pujas, dressing up their traditional attire, sharing greetings, sweets, and gifts with friends and family, and enjoying fireworks, which are a highlight of the day, particularly for children.
+The celebrations involve people lighting diyas and candles in their homes, attending family pujas, dressing up their traditional attire, sharing greetings and gifts with friends and family, indulging in popular festive sweets, and enjoying fireworks, which are a highlight of the day, particularly for children.
 This is a must-see Indian festival!

 2. Holi: